 One of the best characters in the movie is the burly captain of the barge, called Lucas, played by master character actor Nestor Paiva.
 While it can be seen as playing on some racial stereotypes, the role paints Lucas as the most level-headed of all people on the boat, and one gets the feeling that this is a man who has come up against all the jaguars, alligators, snakes, cannibals and river pirates that the Amazon could throw at him, and walked away victorious.
 Although initially portrayed as a comic relief, Lucas gets serious when Mark tries to order him around, and Lucas calmly informs Mark, at knife-point, that there is only one captain of the ship, and that is the actual captain.
-Paiva’s colourful and sympathetic rendition of Lucas was such a hit with the audiences, that he was the only actor to reprise his role in the sequel, Revenge of the Creature (1955).
+Paiva’s colourful and sympathetic rendition of Lucas was such a hit with the audiences, that he was the only actor to reprise his role in the sequel, Revenge of the Creature (1955, review).

 Something should be said about the music of the film.
 Musical director Joseph Gershenson had a clear idea for what the movie should sound like, and opted to use three different composers for different kinds of scenes.
 These were Hans J. Salter, Henry Mancini and Herman Stein.
 Each would get clear instructions for each of their scenes, and sometimes even bits and pieces of stock music to work around – not the preferred way for any composer to work.
 Gershenson had decided that the creature would have a cue – a shrill, aggressive trumpet attack, not all that different from what Alfred Hitchcock and Steven Spielberg did with strings in subsequent famous movies.
 This ”triplet motif” was written by Stein.
 The problem is that this cue is played each and every time even a fin of the Gill-man is in frame, and and once you pass the point of it being overbearing, it becomes almost comical.
 Stein also composed the music for the beginning and end titles.
 The music for the film was crucial, since so much of the movie took place underwater with no dialogue.
 Mancini, who was then a young composer, but already known as a master of light music, wrote pastoral themes describing the beauty and calm of the lagoon, while horror film veteran Hans J. Salter took care of of the darker and more dramatic parts of the score.
 Mancini, of course, is the creator of the immortal Pink Panther theme, and four-time Oscar winner, and had previously worked in It Came from Outer Space.
 Mancini has later said that he and the other three composers are eternally grateful for their involvement in these ”terrible little films” because they provide an endless stream of ASCAP earnings: ”In some country, somewhere, at this moment, in some little tent theatre, or on some little TV station, those pictures are being shown.”
 Hans J. Salter should be a familiar name to readers of this blog as the creator of the music for the many of the Universal horror sci-fi films of the forties.
 Salter was nominated for an Oscar six times, but sadly never won.